Rest Days for Runners: How to Do It Right

 - Easy cycling

 All athletes, whether recreational or competitive, need to incorporate rest days in their workout routine.
-It is necessary to prevent injury, fatigue, and soreness.
-It also helps boost adaptation to workouts and improve performance.
+There are many reasons why rest days are important for runners.
+Such breaks are necessary to prevent injury, fatigue, and soreness.
+Rest days also help boost adaptation to workouts and improve performance.
 When it comes to the human body, balance is key.

 1. Maffetone P. The overtraining syndrome.
 MAF.
 2019; published online Apr 29. https://philmaffetone.com/the-overtraining-syndrome/ (accessed Feb 19, 2021)